about

 The first China expedition actually started out as a plan to motorcycle to the Chinese Olympic games in Beijing, 2008.
 Riding west to East finishing on the China east coast.
 We arrived just a year late for the Olympics, but at least entry into the stadium was half price!

-Bikes include; Africa Twin 750, great bike, (if only Honda had fitted a top gear!) | lots of Yamaha Tenere’s, I like them alot, especially that glorious original 600single.
-Various BMW GS’s inc 800, 1200’s – do the job, usually! (+ a few Kawasaki’s mainly from the couriering days, I got through 3 engines in a GPZ550, couriering through all weathers)
+Bikes include; Africa Twin 750, great bike, (if only Honda had fitted a top gear it would be even greater!) | lots of Yamaha Tenere’s, I like them alot, especially that glorious original 600single.
+Various BMW GS’s inc 800, 1200’s & 1250’s – do the job, usually! (+ a few Kawasaki’s mainly from the couriering days, I got through 3 engines in a GPZ550, couriering through all weathers)

 africa twin motorcycle

-Motoexplorer Ride History
+Motoexplorer Ride & drives

 motorbike ride egypt